infominer33/infominer33.github.io/_pages/index.md

 Having gathered information on a variety of subjects into github repositories, I began learning [how to publish with GitHub Pages](https://infominer.id/gh-pages-starter-pack.html).

-Publishing allows me to organize information in a way that vastly expands my ability to learn and gather more information.
-Making these complex topics easier to navigate, and accessible for those who aren't able to spend most of their time studying crypto.

 **I aim to create content of the highest quality - relating complex subjects in a clear and concise fashion - supplying essential details, with quality sources for further study.**
 {: .notice--warning}